 Thomas Cawthron died on 8 October 1915.
-He bequeathed £231,000, practically the whole of his estate, for the development of an Industrial and Technical School, Institute and Museum to be called the Cawthron Institute.
-This was officially opened in 1921 with Thomas Easterfield, emeritus professor of chemistry at Victoria University College, as its first director.
-The early work of the Cawthron Institute included major research in the areas of soils, agriculture and biochemistry, and it played an important role in stimulating government scientific research.
-In the Cawthron Institute, the legacy lives on in a reputation for enterprise and excellence in scientific consultancy and research.
+He bequeathed £231,000, practically the whole of his estate, for the development of an industrial and technical school, institute and museum to be called the Cawthron Institute.
+This was officially opened in 1921, and appointed as its first director was Thomas Easterfield, emeritus professor of chemistry at Victoria University College.

 Almost 100 years since Cawthron's death, the name of this retiring but generous man lives on in one of New Zealand's leading scientific research organisations, Nelson's Cawthron Institute.

 Sources: Margareta Gee, Dictionary of New Zealand Biography, 2007; Theodore Rigg, Encyclopaedia of New Zealand, 1966; Karen Stade, www.theprow.org.nz, 2009.